JupiterBroadcasting/JBAR-Chrome/Readme.md

 [the Chrome extension documentation](http://developer.chrome.com/extensions/docs.html) to be sure you're not using deprecated methods of doing things.

-Licence
+License
 ------------
-Licenced under the Simplified BSD Licence, see the LICENCE file for the full text.
+Licensed under the Simplified BSD License, see the LICENSE file for the full text.